Sheikhsoft/accident_reporting/README.md

 # Flutter Accident Reporting App

-A Flutter Accident reporting App working in both iOS and Android.
+A Flutter Accident reporting App working in both iOS and Android.This project total size of all Dart files is 4714 bites.
+The packages used in this project all are dynamic and have have broad applicability.
+Specially the human_anatomy package is super unique, developer can use that package for medical relative app.
-For view the result of the App please visit http://www.sheikhsoft.com/accident-reporting/index.php
+For view the app submit result please visit http://www.sheikhsoft.com/accident-reporting/index.php

 # Contribution
-Developed By Sk SHAMIMUL ISLAM (http://www.sheikhsoft.com) Concept Design by Johnyvino (http://johnyvino.com)
+Developed By Sk SHAMIMUL ISLAM (http://www.sheikhsoft.com)

+Concept Design by Johnyvino (http://johnyvino.com)

 ## Demo